 Sign-up bonus (for all)

-Whether you’re an existing UOB credit card holder or not, you’ll get a 5,000 miles welcome bonus provided you successfully apply before 30th June 2019, and you spend at least $5.00 on the card within 60 calendar days of the card opening date (yes, just $5).
+Whether you’re an existing UOB credit card holder or not, you’ll get a 3,000 miles welcome bonus provided you spend at least $5.00 on the card within 30 calendar days of the card opening date (yes, just $5).

 Additional sign-up bonus (for new members)

-In addition to the sign-up bonus for all customers applying for this card outlined above, if you’re a new UOB credit card customer you are eligible for an additional bonus of 7,000 miles provided you charge at least $2,000 to the card within 60 calendar days of the card opening date.
+In addition to the sign-up bonus for all customers applying for this card outlined above, if you’re a new UOB credit card customer you are eligible for an additional 7,000 miles when you spend a minimum of $1,500 within the first 30 days of the card account opening date.

 As many of you will know all too well, when UOB offers a credit card sign-up bonus it usually comes with the caveat that only the first few hundred or thousand approvals will be eligible to receive it (see a recent example here).